Table of Contents

 During detox the goal is to allow the person to complete the process with as little discomfort possible.
 Detox is the process of the body ridding itself of the toxins so the person can become stable and clear-minded.
 Once detox is complete, they will transition to the treatment portion of rehab.

 Xanax detox symptoms will depend on how long the person had the Xanax habit and what their typical daily dosing was.
 Withdrawal symptoms may include:

 - Jerky movements.

 - Fast heart rate.

 - High blood pressure.

-Rebound symptoms are quite common during Xanax detox and withdrawal.
+Rebound symptoms are quite common during Xanax detox and withdrawal in Dana Point.
 These are the same symptoms you were trying to treat with the drug in the first place.
 With time, these will subside, too.

 After the detox is complete, the treatment phase begins.
 Treatment involves multiple therapies, holistic methods, and education.
 During rehab, the person will learn how to better manage their stress and anxiety.
 They will also make a customized relapse prevention plan to help guide them in recovery.

 So, now you understand what happens if you stop taking Xanax abruptly.
 Begin the first leg of your recovery journey with a safe, medical detox.